-The Scottish Crop Research Institute (SCRI) is a non-profit-making limited company established under the Companies Act, has charitable status, and is classified as a Non-Departmental Public Body because over 50% of the total funding is received as grant-in-aid from the Scottish Executive Rural Affairs Department (SERAD), formerly the Scottish Office Agriculture, Environment and Fisheries Department.
-All members of the Governing Body are appointed by the First Minister, formerly the Secretary of State for Scotland.
-Staff are not formally civil servants, but are members of the Scottish Executive Rural Affairs Department Superannuation Scheme, 1999.
-SERAD also funds any redundancies, the site, and much of its fabric and capital equipment.
-There is also a Management Statement and Financial Memorandum embodying the formal relationship with SERAD.
-The Pay and Grading System, and Staff and Manage-
+The Scottish Crop Research Institute (SCRI) is a non-profit-making limited company established under the Companies Act, has charitable status, and is currently classified as a Non-Departmental Public Body because over 50% of the total funding is received as grant-in-aid from the Scottish Executive Environment and Rural Affairs Department (SEERAD).
+The Members of the Company are also members of the Governing Body and are appointed by the First Minister.
+Staff are not formally civil servants, but are members of the Scottish Executive Environment and Rural Affairs Department Superannuation Scheme, 1999.
+SEERAD also funds any redundancies, the site, and much of its fabric and capital equipment.
+There is also a Management Statement and Financial Memorandum embodying the formal relationship with SEERAD.
+The Pay and